g-but/botsmann/README.md

 2. **Self-Hosted Nodes** – Each bot runs as an independent node that can be deployed on Vercel or your preferred cloud provider.
 3. **Extensible Architecture** – Use our APIs and component library to build additional features or integrate with third‑party platforms.

+## Home Screen & Navigation

+The landing page is modular, composed of a hero, featured bots, and a collaboration form.
+Navigation uses a hover-enabled mega menu on desktop and a slide-in panel on mobile.

 ## Architecture